ymedaghri/genesis-popover/README.md

-﻿# Your first Polymer element
+﻿# Polymer CSS Popover WebComponent

-This repo goes with the [Build your first Polymer element tutorial](https://www.polymer-project.org/2.0/start/first-element/intro).
+This project is a polymer component project for the component <genesis-popover/>.

-## Running the tutorial code
+## Content

 You'll need to install some command-line tools to manage dependencies and to run the demo.